gary-archer/oauth.blog/posts/basicspa-execution.md

 ### Step 7: Run the SPA and API

 In the root folder, run the following script to spin up the system.
-This essentially just runs ‘npm install‘ and ‘npm start‘ for the SPA and API components:
+This essentially just runs **npm install** and **npm start** for the SPA and API components:

 ```bash
 ./start.sh